 But what about TNF blockers?
 They are commonly used to treat autoimmune diseases like rheumatoid arthritis.
 However, they do not cross the blood/brain barrier.
 This barrier is very selective, and it protects your brain from circulating toxins and infections.
 These meds may be great at lowering TNF levels in other tissues, but they will not address neuroinflammation.

-What Causes Elevated TNFa And How To Test for it.
+What Causes Elevated TNFa

 A variety of things can cause inflammation.
 Physical trauma, infection, and stress are some possible causes.
 Covid-19 and other infections are known to leave individuals with lingering autoimmune symptoms even after the infection has resolved.